baraksu/SortDictionary/README.md

 ## How to use the program?
-When running the program, the console will be open, and a prompt will be shown on the screen.
+When running the program, the console will be opened, and a prompt will be shown on the screen.
 Then, the user will be required to enter words, following these instructions:
 1. The words are separated by commas.<br/>
 2. There are no spaces between words and commas.<br/>
 3. The list ends with a dot.
 Then the program will continue.<br/>
+After entering the list of words, the program  will sort the words in alphabetical order.
+Then the sorted list will be printed onto the console.

 ## The production process
 ### Writing the setIndexes proc